 Another AC/DC logo that features shaky and broken lettering, a one-off design seen on the cover of 1978 album Powerage.
 A similar font would be Shatter.

 Finally comes the iconic AC DC logo most people are familiar with.
 This logo first appeared on the cover of the group’s fourth album Let There Be Rock.
 The logo was designed by Gerard Huerta in 1977 and it features the AC DC text in blackletter with a lightning symbol in the center.
 To recreate the logo, you can use a font named Squealer, download it for free here.

 Create Text Graphics with AC DC Font

-The following tool will convert your entered text into images using AC DC Font, and then you can right-click on the image to save it or click on the "EMBED" button to get links to embed images on the web.
+The following tool will transform your text into graphics using AC DC font, you can then save the image or click on the EMBED button to get links to embed the image on the web.
 If you are not satisfied with the result, you may modify it further with our image tools.

 SELECT A COLOR